Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 When you are injured as a result of someone else’s negligence or misconduct, you may be entitled to compensation for your pain and suffering, medical bills, lost income, and other damages.
-The reliable legal team at Brause, Brause & Ventrice, L.L.C., is prepared to fight to obtain compensation for all of your losses.
+The reliable Middlesex County personal injury lawyers at Brause, Brause & Ventrice, L.L.C., are prepared to fight to obtain compensation for all of your losses.

 At Brause, Brause & Ventrice, L.L.C., we understand how traumatic and costly a personal injury can be.
 That is why we represent each client with compassion and dedication.
 To maximize your chances for success, it is important to schedule a free consultation with a personal injury attorney in Middlesex County as soon as possible after your accident.What are the most common types of personal injury suits?

 A personal injury claim can arise from almost any type of mishap or accident that was caused by someone else's negligence.
 Some of the most common types of personal injury lawsuits involve auto accidents, slip and fall injuries and product liability.